ben-kemister/development-cheat-sheets/content/operating systems/retropie.md

 In Configuration / Tools >> Raspbiantools >> Install Pixel Desktop Environment

-After installation it will be accessible from the ports menu of EmulationStation or can be called from the command line with `startx`
+After installation, it will be accessible from the ports menu of EmulationStation or can be called from the command line with `startx`

 For more details see [where did the desktop go](https://retropie.org.uk/docs/FAQ/#where-did-the-desktop-go)